bthcode/gdb-plot/README.txt

 INTRODUCTION:
 ============

-This is a set of utils for plotting from gdb commmand line.
+This is a set of utils for:

+- plotting from the gdb command line
+- saving c data to .mat files from gdb command line
+- sending data to an iPython engine from the gdb command line

 WARNING:
 =======